 Your accommodation: Hotel Grand Chancellor Hobart

-Conveniently located amongst all the action, this family-friendly hotel allows you to sit back and enjoy both harbour and mountain views from one of the best places to stay in Hobart.
-The Hotel Grand Chancellor Hobart is also just a short walk away from popular attractions such as Salamanca Place and The Markets, Battery Point, the MONA Ferry and the CBD.Depart Hobart, passing the Avante-Garde Museum of Old and New Art (MONA) before crossing the Derwent River.
-The Midland Highway will take you through quaint towns such as Kempton, home to the Old Kempton Distillery where you can try local gin or whiskey, or just grab a snack at the cafe.
+Conveniently located amongst all the action, Hotel Grand Chancellor Hotel allows you to sit back and enjoy both harbour and City views from one of the best places to stay in Hobart.
+The Hotel Grand Chancellor Hobart is also just a short walk away from popular attractions such as Salamanca Place and The Markets, Battery Point, the MONA Ferry and the CBD.Embark on a scenic journey from Hobart to the Cradle Mountain Township, a drive that showcases Tasmania’s diverse landscapes.
+The Midland Highway will take you through quaint towns such as Kempton, home to the Old Kempton Distillery where you can try local gin or whiskey, or just grab a snack at the café.
 Further along is Oatlands, one of Tasmania's oldest settlements and home to more than 150 sandstone buildings, the largest collection of any Australian town.
+Continue heading north, and pass through historic towns like Campbell Town and Ross, where heritage buildings and charming streets invite a quick stop for coffee or a stroll.
+In Ross, you may wish to stop at the Ross Bakery for a highly awarded delicious Vanilla Slice.

-Devils are primarily a nocturnal species therefore far more active at night, they use environmentally sensitive lighting and focus on the social interactions and feeding habits of these unique carnivores, allowing visitors a rare up-close opportunity of seeing Tasmanian devils in a group feeding situation – quite a spectacular sight!
+Experience the magic of Tasmania’s wildlife after dark with the Tasmanian Devil Feeding Tour at Devils @ Cradle.
+This unique evening experience lets you witness Tasmanian devils and quolls in their natural environment as they feed, while expert guides share fascinating insights about these incredible creatures and their conservation.
+Devils are primarily a nocturnal species therefore far more active at night, they use environmentally sensitive lighting and focus on the social interactions and feeding habits of these unique carnivores, allowing visitors a rare up-close opportunity to see Tasmanian devils in a group feeding situation – quite a spectacular sight!

 Your accommodation: Cradle Mountain Hotel

 One of Australia's oldest cities, Launceston is one of the best-preserved examples of elegant Colonial and Victorian architecture in Australia, coupled with its century-old parks strung along the banks of the River Tamar.
-As Tasmania's second largest city, it is also a vibrant hub for food and wine, and one of only two cities in Australia to be named as a UNESCO City of Gastronomy.
-The Queen Victoria Museum and Art Gallery offers a remarkably diverse and constantly evolving collection of art and museum exhibits, while you can get your nature fix just 15 minutes walk out of the city at the 65 million year old Cataract Gorge.
-It offers beautiful gardens, 5 kilometers of forested river reserve and walking trails, a swimming pool and a delightfully slow retro chairlift ride that offers far-reaching views over the dramatic gorge.
+As Tasmania's second-largest city, it is also a vibrant hub for food and wine, and one of only two cities in Australia to be named as a UNESCO City of Gastronomy.
+The Queen Victoria Museum and Art Gallery offer a remarkably diverse and constantly evolving collection of art and museum exhibits.
+One of Launceston’s standout attractions is Cataract Gorge, a breathtaking natural reserve just minutes from the city centre.
+Explore walking trails, take a ride on the world’s longest single-span chairlift, enjoy a Scenic Gorge Cruise or simply relax by the river amid native wildlife and manicured gardens.
+It offers beautiful gardens, 5 kilometres of forested river reserve and walking trails, a swimming pool and a delightfully slow retro chairlift ride that offers far-reaching views over the dramatic gorge.
+Nearby, the Tamar Valley offers a scenic escape with its rolling vineyards, cellar doors, and charming riverfront towns.

 Your accommodation: The Sebel Launceston